 Pronounced: YOO-ingz sar-KOH-muh

-Ewing's sarcoma is a cancerous bone tumor that may occur in any bone in the body.
-When it occurs in soft tissue, it is called extraosseous sarcoma.
+Ewing sarcoma is a type of bone cancer.
 The most commonly affected areas include the pelvis, thigh, lower leg, upper arm, and chest wall.

 American Cancer Society